nylander/NORM-file-format/README.md

-# Convert you data to the norm format
+# Convert you data to the norm format!

-- Last modified: ons maj 25, 2022  05:34
-- Sign: nylander

----

 ![](img/norm_normal_file_format.png)

 ## File format `.norm`

-1. Open the data in a program,
+1. Open your data in any program (most often MS Excel),
 2. Take a screenshot,
 3. Paste the screenshot in a MS Word document.
 4. Change the file suffix to `.norm`